-Hot Tip: Even if you are transporting skis, it may be more cost-effective to travel with a snowboard bag which will be big enough to accommodate both your skis and your clothes rather than a ski bag and checked luggage.
+Hot Tip: Even if you are transporting skis, it may be more cost-effective to travel with a snowboard bag that will be big enough to accommodate both your skis and your clothes rather than a ski bag and checked luggage.
 Depending on the airline, the former might be the cheaper option.

 Purchase Travel-Sized Items

 A vacation on the slopes often doesn’t require the same amount of lotions and potions as a beach vacation does.
 If you are planning on flying to your resort, you will need to consider what toiletries you take with you and travel-sized versions will save on room.
-You will still need a good quality, high SPF sunscreen to protect against the rays of the sun and the reflection from the snow.

 You will also want to take your own shower gel, shampoo, toothpaste, and other toiletries preferably in a toiletry bag or Dopp kit.
 A small tube of arnica for bumps and bruises and a gel to ease your aches and pains can also be useful.